Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

+## 100 - May 11, 2017

+* Patch the player with a newer method to retrieve the app instance.
+Works for Chrome, but firefox needs one more regex update.
+Will push a final fix for firefox later today.

 ## 99 - May 10, 2017

 * Undo the update for the control bar since it can cause a second instance of the player.